Financial Samurai

 The Best Area To Buy Property In San Francisco (Or Any Major City) Today

-The best area to buy property in San Francisco is Golden Gate Heights.
-Golden Gate Heights is a quiet neighborhood that’s predominantly single-family homes on the west side.
 During and post pandemic, the best area to buy property is in less dense areas with more outdoor space, more views, and more parks.
+The best housing layout is also one that has more space, more rooms for offices, and more floors for separation.

-For background, I have lived in San Francisco since 2001 and have researched all the neighborhoods in San Francisco.
-Golden Gate Heights is a great neighborhood that’s still affordable and has plenty of upside appreciation potential.
+Golden Gate Heights is a great neighborhood that is still affordable and has plenty of upside appreciation potential.
 In general, buying property on the west side of San Francisco provides more value and more space.

 The best area to buy property in any major city is in areas that are farther away from downtown where value is much better.
 Given we no longer have to commute or commute as much, the best value is found in the previously overlooked areas.
 You want to buy property in major cities that have more space and less density.